PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 and architecture contracts.
 The sole expected failure is the intentionally absent shared sequence owner.
 Targeted Ruff and whitespace checks passed.
 No real-model conversion was repeated for this characterization-only change.

+## Shared precision-cleanup sequence implementation

+`run_precision_cleanup_sequence(context)` now owns the ordered DIV-to-reciprocal, transactional consecutive-MUL, and precision-sensitive DIV restore calls.
+It returns the three raw mappings unchanged as a tuple, so their independent schemas and source order remain explicit.
+A conditional layout keyword mapping preserves the prior callback contract exactly: no layout keyword is sent for fallback, while the conversion `LayoutState` is sent to all three primary-final stages.
+Diagnostics continue to reach only the middle transactional stage.

+The fallback and primary-final sites each replace three individual unconsumed mapping locals with one ordered-result local.
+The preceding fallback topology checkpoint, following fallback unbound-input repair, following primary progress description and sort, graph mutations, pruning, layout synchronization, and diagnostics are unchanged.
+The earlier core consecutive-MUL phase-result call remains independent and direct.

+The lowerer retains both private precision imports as explicit compatibility re-exports.
+No GraphIndex is shared across the transaction boundary, no result is added to the already-full 128/128 phase-result store, and no new guard, scan, dependency, TensorFlow import, public API, or artifact behavior is introduced.

+Final sequential validation under core-only `uv`:

+- focused shared-sequence contracts: `4 passed in 0.55s`;
+- affected precision, graph-cleanup, fallback, topology, terminal-layout, store, and architecture contracts: `368 passed in 20.89s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.89s`;
+- synthetic core runtime contracts: `55 passed in 0.96s`;
+- result contracts: `196 passed in 9.39s`;
+- phase-store capacity contracts: `2 passed in 0.52s`;
+- TensorFlow/tf-keras import blocking, default/direct conversion, and `-cotof`
+  contracts: `11 passed in 9.88s`;
+- targeted Ruff, bytecode compilation, 128/128 audit, and whitespace checks: passed.

+No real-model corpus conversion was repeated because runtime coverage proves exact raw schema/order, both layout policies, and diagnostics forwarding, while affected structural gates preserve all neighboring boundaries and the independent core caller.